Music Competition Guidelines

 General Guidelines

-- Contestants will compete in 2 rounds, the preliminary round will be virtual by submitting unlisted YouTube links of video performances.
+3. Contestants will compete in 2 rounds.
+The preliminary round will be virtual by submitting unlisted YouTube links of video performances.
 The final round is scheduled to take place onsite in the Washington D.C. area.
-However, in case any of the contestants are unable to be present in person, they may submit their performance through online videos which will be accepted.
+However, in case any of the contestants are unable to be present in person, they may submit their performance through online videos, which will be accepted.

-- Contestants are encouraged to participate in the final round on-site.
-However, if contestants attend in person is not feasible, the jury will equally evaluate the competition through both on-site and video.
+4. Contestants are encouraged to participate in the final round onsite.
+However, if contestants attending in person is not feasible, the jury will equally evaluate the competition through both on-site and video.

-- All related video link submissions must follow the video guidelines described below.
-Audio or video file email attachments will not be accepted.
+7. All related video link submissions must follow the video guidelines described below.
+Audio or video file email attachments will NOT be accepted.

 Categories